madwork/chef-chruby-build/README.md

 #### chruby-build::rubies

-This recipe install chruby and compile rubies from source if specified.
+This recipe install chruby and compile rubies from source.

 Just include `chruby-build::rubies` in your node's `run_list`: